 Mount McIntyre Trail

 Mount McIntyre is a mountain guarding the west side of Whitehorse and stands a little over 5000 feet tall.
 It’s known locally as “Mount Mac”.
 Located near the peak is a VOR site, which is a key navigation aid for aircraft coming to and from Whitehorse as well as international air traffic passing overhead on their journeys between North America and Asia.
 Nav Canada has placed a fence and do not enter signs around the VOR site, please respect this and do not enter as it is a hazardous place for the public to be and also being too close to their equipment can interfere with aircraft navigation.
 That being said, there is an access trail from the Copper Haul Road to the VOR site, and this trail is open for recreational adventure!
 The trail begins on the Copper Haul Road just a few metres south of the Copper Haul / McLean Lake Road intersection.
 The trail starts through the forest but quickly ascends up the east side of the mountain, with beautiful views of Whitehorse on the way up.
 As the trail comes through the tree line it crosses over to the west side of the mountain and offers outstanding views of Fish Lake and surrounding area.
 As the trail continues along there is an intersection where travelers can either continue straight and go up to the peak near the VOR site, or turn west and go down to Fish Lake.
 This trail is a class three trail with limited signage and no services, but it is a well traveled area.
+There are also many ski trails in the area and snowmobilers are kindly asked to please stick to the main motorized trail.
 From the Copper Haul to the top is approximately 12 km.
 The Fish Lake turnoff is approximately nine km up from the Copper Haul and is a class four trail approximately five kilometers from the Mt.
 McIntyre trail to the shore of Fish Lake.
-This loop is popular with winter tourists so please expect to encounter tour groups on both snowmobiles and dog sleds when travelling this area during winter months.
+This loop is popular with locals and tourists so please expect to encounter groups on snowmobiles, skis and dog sleds when travelling this area during winter months.

 Don’t see the trail you were looking for?
 Have something to add?
 Let us know!
-We are working on expanding this page to include more trails, so if you have an idea for a trail write up or you are interested in submitting a trail write up, contact us today!
+We are working on expanding this page to include more trails, so if you have anything to contribute please contact us any time!